elastic/kibana/src/core/MIGRATION.md

 ### Services

-The various independent domains that make up `core` are represented by a series of services, and many of those services expose public interfaces that are provided to _all_ plugins via the first argument of their `setup` and `stop` functions.
-The interface varies from service to service, but it is always accessed through this argument.
+The various independent domains that make up `core` are represented by a series of services, and many of those services expose public interfaces that are provided to _all_ plugins.
+Services expose different features at different parts of their _lifecycle_.
+We describe the lifecycle of core services and plugins with specifically-named functions on the service definition.

+In the new platform, there are two lifecycle functions today: `setup` and `stop`.
+The `setup` functions are invoked sequentially while Kibana is starting up on the server or when it is being loaded in the browser.
+The `stop` functions are invoked sequentially while Kibana is gracefully shutting down on the server or when the browser tab or window is being closed.

+There is no equivalent behavior to `stop` in legacy plugins, so this guide primarily focuses on migrating functionality into `setup`.

+The lifecycle-specific contracts exposed by core services are always passed as the first argument to the equivalent lifecycle function in a plugin.
 For example, the core `UiSettings` service exposes a function `get` to all plugin `setup` functions.
 To use this function to retrieve a specific UI setting, a plugin just accesses it off of the first argument:

 ```ts
 import { CoreSetup } from '../../../core/public';